felixmark/OWLcmd/README.md

 A live example is available at:
 [http://owlcmd.herokuapp.com/](http://owlcmd.herokuapp.com/)

-The axample uses gunicorn as its WSGI HTTP server.
+The example uses gunicorn as its WSGI HTTP server.